 The Stuart Lab studies the speed and repeatability of evolution.
 How do organisms respond to environmental variation?
 How long does it take them?
 Do populations respond in similar or unique ways?

 We study native and invasive species of Anolis lizards on small islands in Mosquito Lagoon, Florida.
 We study threespine stickleback in replicate lake, stream, and estuarine populations on Vancouver Island, BC.
 We study fossil stickleback from a diatomite deposit in Nevada.
-And, we’re finishing an NSF funded project investigating the response of Daphnia populations to radioactive fallout from nuclear testing at the Nevada Test Site.
+We’re finishing an NSF funded project using ancient DNA from sediment cores to reconstruct stickleback evolutionary history.

-The lab is recruiting Masters students.
+The lab is considering Masters students.
 If you are interested in joining the lab, please write me.

 Department of Biology